Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 ```

 ## DESCRIPTION
-Azure Security Center pricing tier is decided per scope, with this cmdlet you can get the configured pricing tiers.
+You can enable each Azure Defender plan, per subscription, using this cmdlet.

+For details about Azure Defender and the available plans, see [Introduction to Azure Defender](https://docs.microsoft.com/azure/security-center/azure-defender)

 ## EXAMPLES